 The Life Paths Research Center

-A research institute devoted to promoting resilience and social justice through individual, family, and community strengths, especially in Appalachia and other rural and marginalized communities.
+Dr. Sherry Hamby’s research institute is devoted to promoting resilience and social justice through individual, family, community and environmental strengths.
 Life Paths is also the home of ResilienceCon.

 ResilienceCon